Are you serious?

-One of our clients applied a job online to a company along with his friend for the same job.
-Both the friends found this as a response to their separate applications in same time, i.e. 3 minutes:-
+One of our clients applied for a job online to a company along with his friend for the same job.
+Both the friends found this as a response to their separate applications at the same time, i.e. 3 minutes:-

-"Your candidtaure does not fit out requirement.
+"Your candidature does not fit out requirement.
 All the Best for your job search"